aliosmanyuksel/periscopr-api/README.md

 TODO - More in-depth documentation will be provided inside the Repository at a later date..

-There are some example scripts located within the examples/ directory which should be a good starting point for developing around this library.
+There are some example scripts showing how to use this library located in the repository: [cjhbtn/periscopr-examples](https://bitbucket.org/cjhbtn/periscopr-examples)

 ----------